 There were actually a surprising number of other concerts in the stadium that held around 110,000 people.
 The Kinks and Foreigner co-headlined a show on June 20, 1982.
-It was the Police, Joan Jett and REM on August 20, 1983 and Genesis, Blonde, and Elvis Costello on August 21, 1987.
+It was the Police, Joan Jett and REM on August 20, 1983.
+Genesis, Elvis Costello, Blondie, A Flock of Seagulls and Robert Hazard and The Heroes on August 21, 1982 (thanks 33rd July).
 Van Halen headlined a show labeled the Monsters of Rock on June 11, 1988.
 The Amnesty International Concert with Bruce Springsteen, U2, Peter Gabriel and Sting was held on September 9, 1988.
 The last show was Bob Dylan and the Grateful Dead held on July 7, 1989.

 Almost forgotten in the rock history of JFK, is The Beatles performance.
 It took place on August 16, 1966.
 The stage was set up in one corner of the stadium.
 That corner held around 20,000 people screaming fans.
 Despite the popularity of The Beatles, that was all they expected to sell.
 Imagine, they were the biggest act in rock at the time and that was all they expected to draw.
 That should give you an idea of how much the music grew in the years that followed.

 The TLA (Theater of the Living Arts)